 How can I download the apps?

 It’s easy on your smartphone.
-For iPhone, simply go to the Apple Store and download the app directly.
-If you have an Android device, you’ll have to visit a website browser and download from there as Google prohibit real money gambling apps in their Play Store.
-Have a look on each our Sportsbook apps for detailed download guides for each operator.
+For the iPhone, simply go to the Apple Store and download the app directly.
+If you have an Android device, you’ll have to visit a website browser and download from there as Google prohibits real money gambling apps in their Play Store.
+Have a look at each of our Sportsbook apps for detailed download guides for each operator.

 What will I need to create an account?

-Just be prepared to enter some personal information and in the knowledge it’s being held safe and secure due to SSL encryption.
-This will include:
+Just be prepared to enter some personal information and in the knowledge, it’s being held safe and secure due to SSL encryption.
+Details will include:

 - Your legal name

 - Your birth date